-A pragma is an annotation that specifies data about a program, but is not part of the program itself.
+A pragma is an annotation that specifies data about a program, but is not involved in the execution of the program.
 Pragmas have no direct effect on the operation of the method they annotate.
 Pragmas have a number of uses, among them: